michaelgrosner/tribeca/README.md

 1) `npm install` and then `tsd reinstall -s`

-2) Change any relevant parameters into `src/service/config.ts`, like input your exchange API keys
+2) Compile typescript to javascript via `grunt compile`

-3) Compile typescript to javascript via `grunt compile`
+3) Copy `sample-prod-tribeca.json` or `sample-dev-tribeca.json` into `src/service/tribeca.json`.
+Modify the various parameters to include API keys and point it to your running mongo instance.

-4) Run tribeca via `EXCHANGE={exchange} TRIBECA_MODE={mode} node main.js` -- see later for more explaination on valid exchanges and modes.
+4) Run tribeca via `node main.js`.
 It may also be prudent to run via a tool like forever.js or supervisor to keep tribeca running after any unexpected crashes.

 5) Set up parameters to your trading liking in the web admin (http://localhost:3000)